nf-core/methylseq/docs/usage.md

 This parameter also makes the pipeline skip the deduplication step.

-### `--notrim`
+### `--skip_trimming`
-Specifying `--notrim` will skip the adapter trimming step.
+Specifying `--skip_trimming` will skip the adapter trimming step.
 Use this if your input FastQ files have already been trimmed outside of the workflow.

-### `--nodedup`
+### `--skip_deduplication`
 By default, the pipeline includes a deduplication step after alignment.
-Use `--nodedup` on the command line to skip this step.
+Use `--skip_deduplication` on the command line to skip this step.
 This is automatically set if using `--rrbs` for the workflow.

 ### `--pbat`
 Using the `--pbat` parameter will affect the trimming (see above) and also set the `--pbat` flag when aligning with Bismark.
 It tells Bismark to align complementary strands (the opposite of `--directional`).